Stocks, bonds and mutual funds: How are they different?

 Here’s a guide to the basics and which ones might make sense for your portfolio.

-Also called equities, stocks are the cornerstone to most retirement accounts because they’ve boasted higher returns than many other investments, clipping along at about 10 percent a year over the long term.
+Also called equities, stocks are the cornerstone to most retirement accounts because they’ve boasted higher returns than many other investments.
+A diversified collection of large stocks such as the S&P 500 Index has clipped along at about 10 percent a year over the long term.

 That said, stocks come in many different flavors.
 They represent all industries, with some based in the U.S. and others overseas.
 Stocks also come in all sizes: There are large-cap, mid-cap and small-cap stocks.
 The term “cap” is short for “market capitalization,” which is computed by multiplying share price by the number of a company’s outstanding shares.